ThomasMillard123/Pacman/README.md

 # Pacman
-a simple Pacman based game made with SDL
+a simple Pacman based game made with S2D